Ortonsius/Profile-Matching-Analysis/README.md

 # Profile-Matching-Analysis
-This notebook contain my experiment of comparing 2 persons Personal Trait Description and MBTI and determine whether they could match or not.
+This notebook contains my experiment of comparing 2 persons Personal Trait Description and MBTI and determine whether they could match or not.

 This notebook conduct 2 experiments to answer these questions.
 - Is personal traits description correlated with MBTI?